 - As you progress into year two, you will develop your laboratory skills as you build knowledge in areas such as molecular genetics and human systems physiology

 - In your final year, you can choose from a selection of specialised biochemistry modules and complete your studies with a supervised research project in a subject of your choice

 If you are studying part-time, you will select two to four modules for each year of study, completing the remaining modules in the following year.
 This phased approach can be taken up to a maximum six-year limit.
 Industry placements are not available with the part-time study pathway.

-On this course, you'll have the option to take an industry placement year between years two and three.
+On this course, you will have the option to take an industry placement year between years two and three.
 Although you'll be responsible for securing your placement, a tutor will support you, monitor your progress and assess your final placement report.
-If you choose to do a placement year after the second year of the degree then your degree will have 'Advanced Degree Accreditation' by the Royal Society of Biology find out more here.
+If you successfully complete a placement year as part of your studies, your degree will attain 'Advanced Degree Accreditation' by the Royal Society of Biology.

 Recent biochemistry students have undertaken placements at the Respiratory Physiology Unit at the Royal Aintree Hospital in Liverpool, AstraZeneca in Cheshire, the Cancer Research UK Manchester institute and the Hochschule in Bremen, North Germany.